shurick81/ai-labs/lab-contents/002_first_machine_learning_experiments/README.md

 Check the size of the `zeros-ones-00.pkl` file.

-5. Create a new container again
+5. Create a new container again:

 ```bash
 docker run --rm -it -v $PWD:/usr/src fastai/fastai:2021-02-11 /bin/bash -c python
 ```

-6. Run the following Python code
+6. Run the following Python code:

 ```python
 # Load the model that was saved on previous steps